 Family Life in Avondale, Arizona

-Most households (77.1 percent) in Avondale are family homes.
-Another 10 percent of households are headed by unmarried partners.
-Of the individuals reporting a marital status on the 2016 census, 12 percent described themselves as divorced.
+Most households (77.1%) in Avondale are family homes.
+Another 10% of households are headed by unmarried partners.
+Of the individuals reporting a marital status on the 2016 census, 12% described themselves as divorced.
 Family stressors, such as relationship difficulties, addiction, financial stress, and others, are a primary driver of individuals to seek the help of a mental health professional.

 Where to Find Help in Avondale, Arizona